Background

 Individuals respond to social change and to the resulting insecurity by engaging with expert systems and by using information to assess their positions in the social and material worlds that they inhabit.

 In other words individuals rely on information to position themselves and this process of positioning endows them with some kind of awe.
+I know where I stand I can feel safe.

 By placing themselves in their own fields of view and by assessing their positions in social and material worlds which they inhabit, individuals can be assured of their own existence and manage the risks associated with modern life according to the Encyclopedia of Identity.

-But if we take this to extreme, which most of us are forced to do because the rate of change is so ginormous that we are forced to implement these strategies habitually, automatically, recurrently, it's out of control.
+But if we take this to extreme which most of us are forced to do because the rate of change is so ginormous that we are forced to implement these strategies habitually, automatically, recurrently, it's out of control.

 So if this is taken to extreme the process of reflection itself can and does generate anxiety.

-An ontologically secure person does not need to engage in a process of reflection.
 If you are ontologically secure, healthy and normal you don't reflect on the question whether other people exist.
 You don't reflect on yourself within your field of view.
 You don't need to position yourself.
 You just are.
-Being and becoming have become belabored processes requiring investment, commitment, reflection and mirroring.

 This is abnormal.
-This is abnormal.
 We should be able to trust and accept things as they are without having to go through a layer of cognition.

-This is again at the core of narcissism because the narcissism is one cognitive layer removed from himself and from the world.
+This is again at the core of narcissism because the narcissist is one cognitive layer removed from himself and from the world.
 He has to think about things in order to conceptualize self-reflexivity and the ability to engage in the process of self-reflexivity.

 These are partly structurally determined by the environment but they vary depending on class, gender, ethnicity and mental health or lack thereof.